Monte Carlo simulations

 Monte Carlo simulations are a key decision making tool in statistical risk analysis of models which may contain uncertain values.
 In Excel using XLSTAT.

-Simulation models allow to obtain information, such as mean or median, on variables that do not have an exact value, but for which we can know, assume or compute a distribution.
-If some result variables depend of these distributed variables by the way of known or assumed formulae, then the result variables will also have a distribution.
-XLSTAT allows you to define the distributions, and then obtain through simulations an empirical distribution of the input and output variables as well as the corresponding statistics.
+Simulation models allow us to obtain information, such as mean or median, on variables that do not have an exact value, but for which we can know, assume or compute a distribution.
+If some "result" variables depend of these "distributed" variables by the way of known or assumed formulae, then the "result" variables will also have a distribution.
+XLSTAT-Sim allows you to define the distributions, and then obtain through simulations an empirical distribution of the input and output variables as well as the corresponding statistics.